stackkit/laravel-google-cloud-scheduler/README.md

 Cloud Tasks will make a HTTP call to your application.
 This package adds an endpoint to your application that accepts the HTTP call and its payload (an Artisan command) and executes the command.

+#### withoutOverlapping, before, after, onSuccess, thenPing, etc

+All these features are supported.
+This package scans your console kernel (`app/Console/Kernel.php`) to see if the scheduled command in Cloud Scheduler is also scheduled in the console kernel, If it is, it will respect all configured events/hooks associated with the command. (such as withoutOverlapping)

 # Requirements

 This package requires Laravel 5.6 or higher.